Peace economics

 Peace economics has also been defined as "the use of economics to understand the causes and effects of violent conflict in the international system and the ways that conflict can be avoided, managed, or resolved."
 This restricts the subject matter to the international realm and leaves out the study of peace itself.
-Walter Isard defines peace economics as "generally concerned with: (1) resolution, management or reduction of conflict in the economic sphere, or among behaving units in their economic activity; (2) the use of economic measures and policy to cope with and control conflicts whether economic or not; and (3) the impact of conflict on the economic behavior and welfare of firms, consumers organizations, government and society."
+Walter Isard, who is recognized as a pioneer in peace economics and the father of regional science in economics, defines peace economics as "generally concerned with: (1) resolution, management or reduction of conflict in the economic sphere, or among behaving units in their economic activity; (2) the use of economic measures and policy to cope with and control conflicts whether economic or not; and (3) the impact of conflict on the economic behavior and welfare of firms, consumers organizations, government and society."
 The notion of violence is absent and peace itself is not studied, but the level of analysis can be other than conflict between states.
 In a context restricted to international trade, another author writes that "Peace economics studies ways to eradicate and control conflict as well as to assess conflict's impact on society."
 The notion of violence is not explicit and the benefits of peace are seen only inasmuch as a reduction of conflict may improve opportunities for expanded global trade.
 Others make a distinction between "productive" and "unproductive" or "appropriative" economic activities their starting point of analysis in peace economics.

 Economics Nobelist Jan Tinbergen defines peace economics as "economic science used for [a purpose that] prohibits [war] as an instrument of settling conflicts between nations and [to organize] the world in a way that warfare is punished".
 Violence is addressed only at the level of sovereigns, not dealing with civil war or debilitating organized or individual-level criminal violence.
 In related work, Tinbergen writes about a world order that would inhibit violence and permit peace between and among states.
 In his view, this requires a "world government", a sentiment not now commonly agreed among economists.